 - When n is larger, the PDF remains the same general shape but has more bars and becomes smoother.

-- The value of p, determines the distortion of the "bell" shape. p determines if the PDF is skewed left, right or is symetric.
+- The value of p, determines the distortion of the "bell" shape. p determines if the PDF is skewed left, right or is symmetric.

-- If p equals 50%, then PDF is symetric meaning multiple failure and multiple successes are equally likely.
+- If p equals 50%, then PDF is symmetric meaning multiple failure and multiple successes are equally likely.

-- If p greater than 50%, then PDF is skewed right meaning the successes are concentrated at the "many" end of the probabilities.
+- If p greater than 50%, then PDF is skewed left meaning the successes are concentrated at the "many" end of the probabilities.

 The Gaussian Distribution PDF

 the Gaussian distribution is the most widely used statistical distribution in existance.
 It is typically the first statistical analysis attempted by engineers and scientists.
 When it doesn't work satisfactorily, they look at other distributions.
 The Gaussian distribution is elegant and has well defined methods that will solve a variety of problems.